-Stop 1: Qasr el Yahud - Baptism Site and the story of the Jordan River
+Qasr el Yahud - Baptism Site & Story of the Jordan River

 This site shows how important the Jordan River is to Christianity, to Judaism and to Islam.
 We will address the effects of water diversion and water pollution.

-Stop 3.
-The Dead Sea Potash Factory Visit or Observation Point
+The Dead Sea Potash Factory or Observation Point

 On the way to Arad, we will stop at a viewing point that demonstrates the story of

-Here on a short hiking path we will encounter both the beauty of Nahal Bokek and the reality of industrial pollution, as well as learning about the process of restoring the stream.
+Here on a short hiking path we will encounter both the beauty of Nahal Bokek and the reality of industrial pollution, as well as learn about the process of restoring the stream.

 The dam was built in the 1930s in order to divert water to the electric power plant in Naharayim and then after 1948 to divert the Jordan River for developmental purposes.
 Water diversion is the main reason for the poor quality of the Jordan River and the depletion of the Dead Sea.

-Stop 3.
-Walk along the Lower Jordan from Yardenit to the Alumot Dam
+Lower Jordan - Yardenit to the Alumot Dam

 This short walk takes us from the clear, good water of the lower Jordan River to the Alumot Dam.
 This part of the river was constructed for tourism (the Yardenit Baptism Site and Rob Roy Kayaks).
 At the Alumot Dam, the water quality changes-the river receives all the effluents from the Bitanyia Wastewater Treatment Plant (WWTP) and from the Salty Water Carrier.
 We will present EcoPeace’s plan to rehabilitate the Jordan River and what can be done to improve the situation.